 Description:

-This step is used to configure the path of the output CSV file.
+This step is used to specify the path of the output CSV file.

 Inputs